JPLee01/Programming_for_Data_Analysis-Assignment/README.md

 ## 6 Summary, Conclusion and Future Analysis of the numpy.random Package
 ------------------------------------------------------------------------------------------------
+In summary it can be seen that the *numpy.random* package in Python...

 ## 7 References
 ------------------------------------------------------------------------------------------------
+References will be indicated numerically throughout the Jupyter Notebook and will be listed in full at the end.

 ## 8 Bibliography
 ------------------------------------------------------------------------------------------------
+Within the course of this assignment the following sources were used for research purposes:
+* ....